BradT615/HammingEncoding-Decoding/README.md

 - `main.rs`: The main source code file containing the program logic.

-- `Homework #3 - Encoding Text.txt`: The input file for the encoding process, containing the text to be encoded.
+- `Encoding Text.txt`: The input file for the encoding process, containing the text to be encoded.

-- `Homework #3 - Decoding Text.txt`: The input file for the decoding process, containing the encoded text.
+- `Decoding Text.txt`: The input file for the decoding process, containing the encoded text.

 ## License